tylerrussin/C4ADS-Project/README.md

 **Experiments Between Dual-Use List and Not Obvious List**

-A decision to use the Dual-Use List or the Not Obvious List has to be made.
-All words in the Dual-Use List are in the Not Obvious List, but not all words in the Not Obvious List are in the Dual-Use List.
+A decision to use the dual-use list or the not obvious list has to be made.
+All words in the dual-use list are in the not obvious list, but not all words in the not obvious list are in the dual-use list.

 **Dual-Use List**